ryantd42/NY-Legislative-Git/2023/A7107B-2023/bill.md

  IPATE IN A PARTICULAR INTERSCHOLASTIC OR INTERCOLLEGIATE SPORT; and § 3.
-Paragraph (c) of subdivision 2 of section 6438-c of the education law,  as  added  by  chapter 622 of the laws of 2022 and such section as renumbered by section 1 of this act, is  amended and a new paragraph (d) is added to read as follows:
+Paragraph (c) of subdivision 2 of section 6438-c of the education law,  as  added  by  chapter 622 of the laws of 2022 and such section as renumbered by section one of this act, is  amended and a  new  paragraph (d) is added to read as follows:
-  (c) An athletic association, conference, or other group  or  organiza- tion  with  authority over intercollegiate athletics, including, but not limited to, the [National Collegiate Athletic Association (NCAA)]  NCAA, shall  not  prevent a college from: (I) participating in intercollegiate athletics as a result of allowing a  student-athlete  pursuant  to  this
+  (c)  An  athletic association, conference, or other group or organiza- tion with authority over intercollegiate athletics, including,  but  not

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11248-05-3
+  LBD11248-07-3
- A. 7107--A  2
+ A. 7107--B  2

- section from earning compensation as a result of the use of the student- athlete's  name,  image, or likeness; OR (II) IDENTIFYING, FACILITATING, ENABLING, OR SUPPORTING OPPORTUNITIES  FOR  A  STUDENT-ATHLETE  TO  EARN
+ limited  to, the [National Collegiate Athletic Association (NCAA)] NCAA, shall not prevent a college from: (I) participating  in  intercollegiate athletics  as  a  result  of allowing a student-athlete pursuant to this section from earning compensation as a result of the use of the student- athlete's  name,  image, or likeness; OR (II) IDENTIFYING, FACILITATING, ENABLING, OR SUPPORTING OPPORTUNITIES  FOR  A  STUDENT-ATHLETE  TO  EARN